 Should financial be decoupled from the chairs?

 Stuart will continue on as co-chair through 2017.

+Haider has asked Semra Colak and Toby Nelson to explore Awards Portfolio and make recommendations about number/frequency of awards and any proposals for consolidation or elimination of awards

 Finance issues and sponsorship funding